|My Favourite Planet > English > People > |

 His legs, covered with thick, shaggy hair, end with the cloven hooves of a goat, and he has a goat's tail.
 He is shown as being shorter than other gods, but taller than mortals, perhaps indicating his relative status.
 He is usually naked, often with an erect penis, though sometimes wearing or carrying an animal skin cloak.

-Presumably, if thrown correctly and it could stun or even kill a small animal.
-The curved end would have also been useful as a shepherd's crook.
+.
+Presumably, if thrown correctly it could stun or even kill a small animal.
+The curved end would have also made it useful as a shepherd's crook.

 Pan is often shown with nymphs, particularly in works from shrines of Pan and the Nymphs in which his father Hermes